 Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience in the city's best neighborhoods.

-Our insider tips tell you where you'll find the best cheap hotels in Boston's top neighborhoods, special deals and packages on higher-priced hotels, and other affordable accommodations - WITHOUT giving up the convenience of a central Boston location.
+Our insider tips tell you where you'll find the best cheap hotels, inns, and B&Bs in Boston's top neighborhoods, special deals and packages on higher-priced hotels, and other affordable accommodations - WITHOUT giving up the convenience of a central Boston location.

-Plus, find out how to save a bundle on parking, and where to find convenient suburban hotels offering even bigger savings.
+Plus, find out how to save a bundle on hotel parking, and where to find convenient suburban Boston hotels offering even bigger savings.

-Finding inexpensive Boston hotel rates can be a challenge - but you'll love the results when you save hundreds of dollars.
+Finding inexpensive Boston hotel rates can be a challenge - so find out how you can save hundreds of dollars.